 Smartwool Microweight Underwear

-If you’re one of the people who don’t like synthetic material, then you should look at the Smartwool Men’s Microweight Boxer Brief.
-They are made out of super fine merino wool (which doesn’t itch and stays cool in the summer) but at $50/pair they are really expensive.
-They are incredibly nice, but are probably too pricey for budget travelers.
+If you’re one of the people who doesn’t like synthetic material, then you should look at the Smartwool Men’s Microweight Boxer Brief.
+They are made out of super-fine merino wool (which doesn’t itch and stays cool in the summer) but at $50/pair they are really expensive.
+They are incredibly nice but are probably too pricey for budget travelers.

 Smartwool also has a line of women’s Microweight underwear that is more affordably priced than the men’s version.